^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lymphocytic choriomeningitis is an acute viral disease transmitted to a person from mouse rodents, with serous inflammation of the meninges and brain substance with a benign course.
+Lymphocytic choriomeningitis is an acute viral disease transmitted to humans from mouse-like rodents, with serous inflammation of the meninges and brain tissue with a benign course.

 ICD-10 code